Fortiz2305/blog/README.md

 # Personal Blog

-Personal blog to post reflexions and ideas
+Personal blog to post reflexions and ideas.